Organisation, Booking and the Match.

-- Our hourly sessions run weekly, at 8pm and 9pm on Monday’s at Hemel Hempstead Town FC, Vauxhall Road; this may include Bank Holidays depending on their being sufficient interest.
+- Our hourly sessions run weekly, at 8pm and 9pm on Monday’s at Hemel Hempstead Town FC, Vauxhall Road; this may include Bank Holidays depending on there being sufficient interest.

 - The cost to participants of our Men session is £5; Women’s games are subsidised by community grant initiatives to encourage participation, £3.
 Payments can be made by PayPal or debit/credit card at the point of completing the online booking form.
 Participants can block book 12 sessions and secure a place each week, or book weekly on a first come first served basis.
-Online registration and payment is required to secure a place, with places released on Tuesdays for the next week’s session.
+Online registration and payment is required to secure a place, with places released a week in advance of each session.

 - We use either a one-third cross section of the main pitch or the 6-a-side pitches in the “cage” adjacent to the main pitch, depending on numbers of participants.
 When using the main pitch, we can move the small-sided goals accordingly depending on the size of pitch we need to accommodate the number of players that week.

 - Cancellations: if you become unavailable for a session, please email email@example.com – cancellations up to three days in advance of the session will be issued a full refund.
 If you cancel within 48 hours of the session, you will only receive a refund if we are able to fill the vacant place.
 If the TSC and/or the venue (Hemel FC) cancel the session you will be notified by email and issued a full refund.
 For participants who have block bookings, if you give over 48 hours notice in advance of the session then you will be entitled to book a replacement session at the end of your block booking period.